 You may apply for multiple internships.
 If you are uploading more than one cover letter, be sure to name each file for the corresponding internship title.

 If you'd like to include references, log into your profile or "My Presence" and select "My references" at top right corner.
 You can then add information of reference.

 When to Apply and Important Dates

-Fall 2020 internship applications are live!
-Deadline to apply is July 13th at 5pm ET.
-All applicants will be notified either way by the end of August.
+Summer 2021 internship postings will go live on January 29th.
+Deadline to apply is February 26th at 5pm ET.
+All applicants will be notified either way by the end of April.

 Internships are offered three semesters throughout the year: winter/spring, summer and fall.

-NPR's Fall 2020 Internship Program will be fully remote.
+NPR's Winter/Spring 2021 Internship Program will be fully remote.
 Internships are open to applicants who will be working remotely within the United States.